root-project/root/tree/ntuple/v7/doc/architecture.md

 Every model has a unique model ID, which is used to identify the entries created from this model.
 Unless a model is created as "bare model", it owns a default entry that is used by default by the `RNTupleReader` and the `RNTupleWriter`.

+A model can add _projected fields_.
+Projected fields map existing physical fields to a different type.
+For instance, a `std::vector<Event>` can be projected onto a `std::vector<float>` for a float member of `Event`.
+Projected fields are stored as header meta-data.

+Fields can be added to a model after the writing process has started (cf. `RNTupleWriter::CreateModelUpdater()`).
+This is called _late model extension_.
+Addition of fields invalidates previously created entries.
+The values of deferred fields for the already written entries is set to the default constructed type of the field.

 ### REntry
 The REntry represents a row/entry in an RNTuple.
 It contains a list of `RValue` objects that correspond to the top-level fields of the originating model.